deeplearning4j/deeplearning4j/build_vgg_webapp.md

 ## <a name="Build Web App to Take Input Image">Build Web App to take input images</a>

-The following html for a form element will present the user with a page to select and upload or "post" an image to our server.
+The following HTML for a form element will present the user with a page to select and upload or "post" an image to our server.
+This one itself is not hooked.
+(WIP!)

 <pre>
 <form method='post' action='getPredictions' enctype='multipart/form-data'>